 Pandemic Risk.
 Disease outbreaks that affect local economies or the global economy may materially and adversely impact the Funds and/or the Adviser's business.
 For example, uncertainties regarding the novel Coronavirus (COVID-19) outbreak have resulted in serious economic disruptions across the globe.
 These types of outbreaks can be expected to cause severe decreases in core business activities such as manufacturing, purchasing, tourism, business conferences and workplace participation, among others.
 These disruptions lead to instability in the market place, including stock market losses and overall volatility, as has occurred in connection with COVID-19.
 In the face of such instability, governments may take extreme and unpredictable measures to combat the spread of disease and mitigate the resulting market disruptions and losses.
 The Adviser has in place business continuity plans reasonably designed to ensure that it maintains normal business operations, and it periodically tests those plans.
-However, in the event of a pandemic or an outbreak, there can be no assurance that the Adviser or the Funds' service providers will be able to maintain normal business operations for an extended period of time or will not lose the services of key personnel on a temporary or long-term basis due to illness or other reasons.
-The full impacts of a pandemic or disease outbreaks are unknown, resulting in a high degree of uncertainty for potentially extended periods of time.
+However, in the event of a pandemic or an outbreak, there can be no assurance that he Adviser or the Funds' service providers will be able to maintain normal business operations for an extended period of time or will not lose the services of key personnel on a temporary or long-term basis due to illness or other reasons.
+Although vaccines for COVID-19 are becoming more widely available, the full impacts of a pandemic or disease outbreaks are unknown and the pace of recovery may vary from market to market, resulting in a high degree of uncertainty for potentially extended periods of time.

 Repurchase Agreements.
 Each Fund may enter into repurchase agreements with financial institutions.
 A repurchase agreement is an agreement under which a Fund acquires a fixed income security (generally a security issued by the U.S. government or an agency thereof, a banker's acceptance, or a certificate of deposit) from a commercial bank, broker, or dealer, and simultaneously agrees to resell such security to the seller at an agreed upon price and date (normally, the next business day).
 Because the security purchased constitutes collateral for the repurchase obligation, a repurchase agreement may be considered a loan that is collateralized by the security purchased.
 The acquisition of a repurchase agreement may be deemed to be an acquisition of the underlying securities as long as the obligation of the seller to repurchase the securities is collateralized fully.
 The Funds follow certain procedures designed to minimize the risks inherent in such agreements.
 These procedures include effecting repurchase transactions only with creditworthy financial institutions whose condition will be continually monitored by the Adviser.
-The repurchase agreements entered into by a Fund will provide that the underlying collateral at all times shall have a value at least equal to 102% of the resale price stated in the agreements entered into by a Fund, the custodian or its agent must take possession of the underlying collateral.
+The repurchase agreements entered into by a Fund will provide that the underlying collateral at all times shall have a value at least equal to 102% of the resale price stated in the agreement and consist only of securities permissible under Section 101(47)(A)(i) of the Bankruptcy Code (the Adviser monitors compliance with this requirement).
+Under all repurchase agreements entered into by a Fund, the custodian or its agent must take possession of the underlying collateral.
 In the event of a default or bankruptcy by a selling financial institution, a Fund will seek to liquidate such collateral.
 However, the exercising of a Fund's right to liquidate such collateral could involve certain costs or delays and, to the extent that proceeds from any sale upon a default of the obligation to repurchase were less than the repurchase price, the Fund could suffer a loss.
-It is the current policy of the Funds, not to invest in repurchase agreements of a Fund in repurchase agreements, at times, may be substantial when, in the view of the Adviser, liquidity or other considerations so warrant
+It is the current policy of the Funds,